Entry and exit

 - Take particular care when consuming alcoholic beverages (particularly spirit-based drinks) in popular tourist spots.

-- Seek urgent medical attention, if you suspect that you or a companion have been the victim of drink spiking.
+- Seek urgent medical attention, if you suspect you or a companion have been the victim of drink spiking.

 Reducing the risk of sexual assault overseas before you travel.
 It includes information on how to avoid becoming a victim of sexual assault and on the assistance available to victims.